fancynine9/fancynine9/README.md

-- 👋 Hi, I’m Sameeha Khaled
+- Hi!
+I’m Sameeha
-- 🌱 I’m currently learning Computer Science at Austin College (minoring in Gender Studies and Latin).
+- 🌱 I’m currently studying Computer Science at Austin College (minoring in Gender Studies and Latin).
 - 💞️ I’m looking to collaborate on team software development projects as an intern.
 - 📫 email: skhaled1793@gmail.com